vegardege/kings-speech/README.md

 Then open [http://localhost:3000](http://localhost:3000)

 The database is included in the Docker image, so no additional setup is needed.
+This will be changed as the project matures, however, so be prepared to change it if you want to run the project locally for more than a one time thing.

 ## Full Setup